Lywx/FalconEngine/README.md

 the necessary framework and logics in Geometry Tool.

 So I don't claim originality for entirety of this project.
-But the current code base has been diverged from the original framework in Geometry Tool.
+But the current code base has been greatly diverged from the original framework in Geometry Tool.